 Be mindful that you do not have to advertise on all channels or use the same emphasis.
 You only need to focus on the most relevant channels for your audience, and you can implement a dynamic omnichannel strategy in which you can give different connotations to your message or share diverse content.

 1- Audience Segmentation

-The first thing to do when creating a comprehensive omnichannel strategy for a company that offers local services, the first thing to do is to segment audiences using data based on consumer behavior.
+When creating a comprehensive omnichannel strategy for a company that offers local services, the first thing is to segment audiences using data based on consumer behavior.
 This data from your target audience will be the key to creating relevant content for your ads, emails, and posts.

 Key points you should have in mind for your audience segmentation are age, gender, location, interests, and income.
 Be mindful that there might be other elements depending on your channels.

 2- Mapping the Customer’s Journey to Find the Best Suited Channels

 The most complex part of mapping out the customer’s journey is the jumpstart since you do not have much data to rely on.
 You would need to wait at least three months to get enough data to analyze and apply significant adjustments.

 In this case, you can start by researching the most effective platforms for local services and select the ones that best suit your goals and budget.
 As soon as you have enough data, you can determine how each channel stands on its own and how it possibly connects to another so you can use them to their fullest while connecting those interactions to reach your ultimate objective.